ent/ent/doc/md/aggregate.md

 ## Having + Group By

-This example requires custom SQL modifiers.
-See how to enable them [here](https://entgo.io/docs/feature-flags/#custom-sql-modifiers)
+[Custom SQL modifiers](https://entgo.io/docs/feature-flags/#custom-sql-modifiers) can be useful if you want to control all query parts.

-In this example we're going to query the oldest users for each role.
+The following shows how to retrieve the oldest users for each role.

 ```go